-There is evidence that bundled payments for episodes of care, which include hospital and post-acute care, create gross savings for the Medicare program.
+There is evidence that bundled payments for episodes of care, which include hospital and PAC, create gross savings for the Medicare program.

 Hospital participation in the Comprehensive Care for Joint Replacement (CJR) demonstration was associated with a decrease in institutional PAC spending compared to non-participating hospitals from years 1-4 of participation.